 - Financial Entertainment — Learn how to manage your personal finances through fun games.

 - Do you have what it takes to be a Biz Kid?
 This public TV series teaches kids about money and business.

 - Find more useful articles and multimedia on our online financial education hub.

 - For a library full of financial information, visit MEMBERS Financial Network.

-Dylan Blake (Fox High School) received a $1,200 scholarship.
-He will attend Missouri University of Science & Technology, where he plans to major in mechanical engineering and minor in aerospace engineering.
+Brendan Keuss (St. Louis University High School) earned a $1,800 scholarship.
+He will attend the University of Tulsa, where he plans to major in chemical engineering.